 What are California’s GHG reduction goals?

-California has set ambitious greenhouse gas (GHG) reduction goals in order to lessen impacts from climate change and reduce air pollution statewide.
-The long term goal is to reduce GHG emissions to 80% below 1990 levels by 2050.
+California has set ambitious greenhouse gas (GHG) reduction goals in order to lessen impacts of climate change and reduce air pollution statewide.
+The long-term goal is to reduce GHG emissions to 80% below 1990 levels by 2050.